-With the combination of competing products and services available at the click of a button and shortened consumer attention spans, engaging customers and leads is becoming increasingly difficult.
-The mass marketing strategies that used to capture customers’ attention simply don’t work anymore, and you can just feel potential customers slipping through your fingers into the hands of your competitors.
+With the combination of competing products and services available at the click of a button and shortened consumer attention spans, engaging leads is becoming increasingly difficult.
+It’s a widespread challenge: In fact, Ecommerce Times found 60% of digital marketing professionals reported “difficulty in reaching their target audience with messaging and content.”

 Use Customer Data to Outmarket Your Competition

 To provide leads with these kinds of personalized experiences, you need data.
 You need to understand not only their demographics, but also what challenges they’re having that your brand can solve, or what specific interests they have within the realm of your products and services.

 Segmented marketing driven by customer data is more efficient, more effective and a better allocation of resources than mass marketing.
 Instead of blindly releasing your products to your contact list with a single marketing message, customer data gives you the power to hyper-target individual contacts based on their known interests.